Lumipad

 Two completed cohorts isn't enough to know everything.
 We're writing this section to keep ourselves honest about what hasn't been tested yet.
 Future cohorts will answer some of these; some are properly Lumipad's strategic questions rather than the cohort program's.

 Does the curriculum transfer beyond cacao / coffee / coconut / abaca?
 The four crops the partner cooperatives grow have specific NDVI signatures that the program has calibrated against.
 Other Mindanao crops (rice, banana, sugarcane) would require different interpretation; some may need different flight parameters (rice paddies have water reflection issues at certain angles).
-We have anecdotes from individual alumni who've flown rice surveys but not enough data to write a cohort default reference for it.
+We have anecdotes from individual graduates who've flown rice surveys but not enough data to write a cohort default reference for it.